Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 ## What is supported

-Import supports moving existing vertices and UVs, painting vertex colors, automatic native vertex splitting for UV/color seams, face deletion, removing texture assignments, and reassigning existing textures of the same dimensions.
+Import supports moving existing vertices and UVs, painting vertex colors, automatic native vertex splitting for UV/color seams and face deletion.
+The Materials panel supports removing texture assignments and assigning any project image, including newly imported images and images of different dimensions.
+Normalized UVs are retained while a material is unassigned.
+Distinct material slots stay separate even when they share an image.
 It validates triangle identities and rejects added/duplicated faces, changed triangle connections or index winding.
 Do not merge vertices, retriangulate, apply a decimation modifier, or remove `_GUD_VERTEX`.